Will Betdaq ever compete with the bigger exchanges? It may not seem likely, but they’re certainly trying..

 For Football traders, it appears that Betdaq has improved a lot both in pre-off and in-running.
 For popular events there’s nothing stopping you for getting your bets on at a fair price.

-Outside of racing and football, Betdaq struggle a little.
+Outside of racing and football, Betdaq struggles a little.
 Those two sports are undoubtedly their ‘big two’ and that’s where they put most of their focus.
-With a football free summer coming up it will be very interesting to see if Betdaq target the Cricket World Cup.
+With a football-free summer coming up it will be very interesting to see if Betdaq targets the Cricket World Cup.
 Especially when you consider Cricket is now Betfair’s number one sport – and that’s from Betfair themselves at my trading event in February.